 Engaging in specific activities can further develop your adaptability skills.
 Consider the following activities:

-• Volunteering: Participate in volunteer work or community projects that expose you to diverse experiences and challenges.
+- Volunteering: Participate in volunteer work or community projects that expose you to diverse experiences and challenges.
 This can expand your perspective and enhance your adaptability.

-• Learning new skills: Pursue opportunities to learn new skills or explore new areas of interest.
+- Learning new skills: Pursue opportunities to learn new skills or explore new areas of interest.
 Embracing the learning process and stepping out of your comfort zone foster adaptability.

 Examples of adapting to change

-Examples of adapting to changes in life
+Examples of personal life changes

 Career transition